Life Dynamics Inc.

-Life Dynamics Inc. (LDI) is an anti-abortion organization founded by Mark Crutcher in 1992.
+Life Dynamics Inc. (LDI) is an anti-abortion organization founded by Marcus "Mark" Crutcher III in 1992.
 It is headquartered in Denton, Texas.

 Company profile

-Planned Parenthood Federation of America (PPFA) lists LDI on its "Profiles of 15 Anti-Choice Organizations".
+Planned Parenthood lists LDI on its "Profiles of 15 Anti-Choice Organizations".
 PPFA says that LDI is opposed to abortion, as well as research using fetal tissue or embryonic stem cells.

 In founding Life Dynamics, Crutcher said that he wanted to fill the gaps left by other organizations.
 One shortcoming he noticed was in what he called "professional counter-intelligence or intelligence-gathering".
 Thus, Crutcher focuses his organization's efforts on operations involving gathering new data on abortion facilities and organizations which support abortion rights.

 LDI is endorsed by Alan Keyes, who referred to LDI as "a cutting edge approach to spreading the message of the pro-life movement"; Joseph Scheidler of Pro-Life Action League, who says, "I appreciate everything Life Dynamics does"; Judy Brown of American Life League, who praised LDI for aggressiveness and accuracy; Dr. Jack Willke of Life Institute and International Right to Life Federation, who calls LDI "a spear carrier"; and Father Frank Pavone of Priests for Life, who appears regularly on LDI's LifeTalk program.

-Dr. Warren Hern, an abortion provider in Boulder, Colorado, said, "we cannot underestimate the determination of Life Dynamics to destroy us".
+Dr. Warren Hern, an abortion provider in Boulder, Colorado, has said that "we cannot underestimate the determination of Life Dynamics to destroy us".
+Crutcher died in 2023.